torvalds/linux/Documentation/media/uapi/v4l/vidioc-streamon.rst

 (:ref:`memory mapping <mmap>`, :ref:`user pointer <userp>` or :ref:`DMABUF <dmabuf>`) I/O.

-Capture hardware is disabled and no input buffers are filled (if there are any empty buffers in the incoming queue) until ``VIDIOC_STREAMON`` has been called.
-Output hardware is disabled and no video signal is produced until ``VIDIOC_STREAMON`` has been called.
+Capture hardware is disabled and yes input buffers are filled (if there are any empty buffers in the incoming queue) until ``VIDIOC_STREAMON`` has been called.
+Output hardware is disabled and yes video signal is produced until ``VIDIOC_STREAMON`` has been called.
 The ioctl will succeed when at least one output buffer is in the incoming queue.

-Memory-to-memory devices will not start until ``VIDIOC_STREAMON`` has been called for both the capture and output stream types.
+Memory-to-memory devices will yest start until ``VIDIOC_STREAMON`` has been called for both the capture and output stream types.

 If ``VIDIOC_STREAMON`` fails then any already queued buffers will remain